Abortion in Texas: Clinic history

 Between 1982 and 1992, the number of abortion clinics in Texas declined by 49, going from 128 in 1982 to 79 in 1992.
 During a six-year stretch in the 1980s, Carol Everett ran a number of abortion clinics in Austin; she later shuttered these after she had a "come to Jesus" moment.

 The state ranked sixth in the total number of abortion clinics lost between 1992 and 1996, dropping by 15 to 64 total clinics.
 The rate of closures of abortion clinics in Texas increased as more clinics were forced to close because of increased regulatory requirements.
 In a one-year period, in 2011, 85 abortion clinics closed.
 Between 2012 and 2016 the number of abortion clinics in Texas dropped from 40 to 19 as a result of the state's House Bill 2, which was struck down by the US Supreme Court in June 2016.
 After TRAP laws came into effect in Missouri and Texas, women had to travel even greater distances to be able to visit an abortion clinic.

 By 2014, there were 28 abortion clinics in the state and 96% of the counties in the state did not have an abortion clinic.
 That year, 43% of women in the state aged 15 – 44 lived in a county without an abortion clinic.
 As a result of TRAP legislation passed in 2014, several more abortion clinics in Texas were forced to close.
 In 2017, there were 35 Planned Parenthood clinics, six of which offered abortion services, in a state with a population of 6,621,207 women aged 15–49.
 Southwestern Women's Options was one of the abortion clinics open in 2019.
 A 2019 study found that TRAP laws increased the number of second-trimester abortions by restricting women's access to abortion services.

 The passage of legislation regarding local government's ability to do business with abortion service providers on June 7, 2019, impacted Planned Parenthood in East Austin.
 This was because East Austin had signed a 20-year lease agreement in November 2018 with Planned Parenthood, with the rent being $1 a month.
 The East Austin clinic was impacted even though it provided no abortion services because its parent organization, Planned Parenthood, did offer such services.

+As of 2022, there are no abortion providers offering services in Texas as a result of HB 1280.

+In 2025, Planned Parenthood Gulf Coast announced it would shut down because of funding cuts.
+Consequently, it closed two clinics in Texas and two in Louisiana.